Princeton Branch

-The Princeton Branch is a commuter rail line and service owned and operated by New Jersey Transit (NJT) in the U.S. state of New Jersey.
+The Princeton Branch, also known as the Dinky, or the Princeton Junction and Back (PJ&B), is a commuter rail line and service owned and operated by New Jersey Transit (NJT) in the U.S. state of New Jersey.
 The line is a short branch of the Northeast Corridor Line, running from Princeton Junction northwest to Princeton with no intermediate stops (the line had an intermediate stop, Penns Neck, until 1971).
-Also known as the Dinky, or the Princeton Junction and Back (PJ&B), the branch is served by special shuttle trains.
+The branch is served by special 1- or 2-car trains.
 Now running 2.7 mi along a single track, it is the shortest scheduled commuter rail line in the United States.
 The run takes approximately 5 minutes in each direction.